 Eyeliner Touch-up $150 (existing clients only)

-all procedures including a touch-up will wait for 6-8 weeks healing time
+Procedures that includes a touch-up will wait for 8 weeks healing time.

 – No alcohol or caffeinated product’s 24 hours before treatment and no aspirin or blood-thinning medication’s five (5) days prior.

 – Absolutely no injections of Novocaine should be administered to you ten (10) days before treatment.
 Please advise your artists of any current injections.

 – All makeup should be removed and the skin thoroughly cleansed.
 I prefer you do this before your arrival.